GrahamG62/Graham-s-Assembler-things/README.md

 The library is composed of some assembler macros to provide an easy way to access the service code and the routines that support them.
 I'll start with the macros, and then expand on them.

 STKR
 This is the macro that invoves the stack controller CZLSTK.
 It allows for a local workarea (bracketed by {{...}} containing local variables to a routine or subroutine) and creates a savearea, plus workarea stack that can grow or contract depending on call depth.
 When required, it will extend the stack in 4K frames.
-When finished with, it will free up all stack frames and return to the orioginal caller savearea.
+When finished with, it will free up all stack frames and return to the original caller savearea.
 The get/free storage routines are configurable - CZLSTG & CZLSTF are examples of how to do this.
 Additionally, it can reserve an area to be used as an anchor block and persist this throughout a module.
-The macro is commentes as to purpose.
+The macro has comments as to how to do this.

 In order to test this, I added a couple of routines that used this mechanism - CZLPAR, CZLMSG & CZLDIS.
 They all use the STKR/CZLSTK things to create & maintain re-entrancy via the stack with helper macros SUB & SUBR for easier subroutines.
 CZLENT is an example of how to initialise the environment and call other modules.
 There's a collection of helper macros starting with MAC* which do things like generate parameter lists and set register values before returning to a calling program, or pick up a register value from a savearea.

 CZLTSTO is the original test bootstrap - it calls the disassembler and prints out the disassembled code (current when I wrote it for OS/390) to SYSOUT or whatever.
-CZLDIS (the disassembler) is pretty compact and used the OPCD macro in CZLOPC to define an instruction with its format and type.
+CZLDIS (the disassembler) is pretty compact and uses the OPCD macro in CZLOPC to define an instruction with its format and type.
 KEYTZ is an example of how the CZLPAR routine is called and works.
 The KEYW and KEYOP macros define a keyword table - the example here is CZLKEY.

 The message formatter CZLMSG uses the ZMSGR and sometimes the ZMSG macros to either issue, or define messages.
 Messages can be in an assembler routine (as in CZLDIS) or in a message table using ZMSG.